Postbaccalaureate

-The program is more than the courses you take with dedicated professors; you will be advised and guided by a dedicated pre-health advisor, prepare for the MCAT exam, observe and learn from doctors in hospitals and clinics, and receive a detailed committee letter of evaluation for your professional program of choice.
-Additional program benefits include:
+Our program is more than the courses you take.
+With dedicated professors, you will be advised and guided by a pre-health advisor, prepare for the MCAT exam or other admission tests, observe and learn from doctors in hospitals and clinics, and receive a detailed committee letter of evaluation for your professional program of choice.

 • Small class sizes and a beautiful Midwest location.

-• Assistance finding shadowing, research, and other related opportunities.
+• Assistance finding shadowing and direct patient care experiences, research, and meaningful volunteer opportunities.

 • Opportunity to take an anatomy class with human cadavers.